vegaprotocol/specs/protocol/0068-VCBS-validators_chosen_by_stake.md

 ### Rewards for Ersatz validators
 In terms of rewards, Ersatz validators are treated in line with Tendermint validators, see details in [validator rewards spec](./0064-VALP-validator_performance_based_rewards.md) and [performance measurement](./0064-VALP-validator_performance_based_rewards.md).
-However `network.ersatzvalidators.reward.factor` in `[0,1]` is taken into account to scale their rewards.
+However `network.validators.ersatz.rewardFactor` in `[0,1]` is taken into account to scale their rewards.

 ### Multisig for Ersatz validators
 At this point, Ersatz validators are not part of the Multisig.